jrochkind/bento_search/README.md

 ### Goals: To help you

-* Get up and running as quickly as possible with searching and displaying results from a  third-party service.
+* **Get up and running as quickly as possible** with searching and displaying results from a  third-party service.
 Solutions to idiosyncracies and undocumented workarounds are encoded in a shared codebase, which abstracts everything to a good, simple code API giving you building blocks to focus on your needs, not the search service's problems.
-* Let you switch out one search service for another in an already built application with as little code rewriting as possible.
-Avoid vendor lock-in.
+* Let you switch out one search service for another in an already built application with as little code rewriting as possible. **Avoid vendor lock-in**.
-* Give you the harness to write adapters for new search services, without having to rewrite common general functionality, just focus on the interface with the new API you want to support.
+* Give you the harness to **write adapters for new search services**, without having to rewrite common general functionality, just focus on the interface with the new API you want to support.